kevinsawade/start-science-here/README.md

     * Build your own python library that other people can install and use.

 There is no set up required to follow along with this tutorial.
 It can take three to four days to work through everything (the python tutorial is very long, but can be put on hold after the beginner tutorials).

-## Going to the documentation page

-If you are currently viewing this document on github.com it is highly advised, that you move over to the documentation page at https://kevinsawade.github.io/start-science-here/.
-This page is much more user friendly and can contain more content, that can not be rendered at github.com

 ## Linux Tutorial